-One of the key benefits to hiring a national firm is their network of national offices.
-If you are a company who needs real estate in multiple markets, national firms can provide near instant access to the firm’s team in any market.
+One of the key benefits of hiring a national firm is its network of national offices.
+If you are a company that needs real estate in multiple markets, national firms can provide near-instant access to the firm’s team in any market.

 National Network of Commercial Real Estate Investors

 These firms’ national networks can also be beneficial when you need a national Rolodex.
 This can prove useful on things like commercial real estate investment sales listings and sources of equity.
 Most national firms have access to robust databases of commercial real estate investors across the United States that can get your property in front of a wide array of potential buyers.